top of page

 • 2 min read

-Thirteen, three years older than me –
+He was 13, three years older than me

-At her house, it was Bobby who’d play
+after school, it was Bobby who’d play

-We’d shout when we scored.
+we’d shout when we scored.

-shooting a tennis ball
+he’d shoot a tennis ball

-I’d catch in my baseball glove,
+I’d catch with my baseball glove,

-or block with a stick.
+block with my stick.

-Bobby’s other sister, Bonnie,
+Bobby’s other sister, Bonnie, complained

-complained that he’d stretch the crotch
+that he’d stretch the crotch

 of her jeans when he wore them.

-I copied Bobby’s blue tie-dye pattern –
+I copied Bobby’s blue tie-dye pattern.

-he taught me how to do a jackknife,
+He showed me how to do a jackknife,

 swan dive, eventually a one-and-a-half.

-At parties, he’d talk of his summer job
+At parties he’d talk about his summer

-hands bloody, arms aching by sunset.
+hands bloody, arms aching by sunset,

-He bought Greb Kodiak boots with his
+bought Greb Kodiak boots with his

-earnings – yellow leather, lace ups.
+earnings – yellow leather lace ups.

-My father warned me, my feet froze that winter.
+my feet froze that winter.

 His parents bought a grocery store

-A few years later, Patti came out
+A few years later, Patti announced

-to the school smoking area,
+in the school smoking area,

 there’s a really cute guy inside.

-Hey Jo!
+as he called out, Hey Jo!
 Hi Bobby.

-Do you know him?
-Patti asked.
+Patti asked, Do you know him?

 With his green eyes, broad shoulders,